 Boreholes 6 and 7 were drilled by hand auger approximately within the midsection of the site.
-These boreholes revealed that the existing soil profile consisted of site derived silty SAND FILL of up to 600mm underlain by natural silty SAND in borehole 6, and in borehole 7 the FILL is underlain by natural clayey SAND.
-Hand auger refusal was encountered at 750mm on dense SAND and gravels in these boreholes.
+These boreholes revealed that the existing soil profile consisted of site derived silty SAND FILL of up to 600mm.
+This is underlain by silty SAND in borehole 6.
+Natural clayey SAND underlies the FILL in borehole 7.
+Hand auger refusal was encountered at 750mm in these boreholes.